JAlcocerT/JAlcocerT/content/blog/outro-jobs.md

 date: 2025-02-10
 draft: false
 tags: ["Outro","Scrapping","Job-Trends","Overleaf","Interview preparation","Historieta"]
 description: 'Is it a good moment to change jobs?
 New positions AI/LLM/ML Engineer.
-Time to recap Scrapping techniques and a Latex powered CV.'
+Scrapping techniques and a Latex powered CV.'
 url: 'when-to-apply-for-a-job'
 ---

+**TL;DR**

-**TL;DR** A recap into the job scrapper and trends + using Overleaf to create a [CV as a code with Latex](#cv-as-a-code)
+A recap into the job scrapper and trends + using Overleaf to create a [CV as a code with Latex](#cv-as-a-code)

 Get your CV always up to date and be ready for [HR Questions](#historieta).